iceye-ltd/product-documentation/docs/productFormats/slantToGround.md

 * $\delta_r$ is the ground range spacing (`range_spacing` in the metadata)

 ## Ground Range To Incidence Angle Conversion
-The nominal incidence angle (the incidence angle for a given slant range intersecting the WGS84 ellipsoid.
-Not to be confused with the *local incidence angle* that takes into account the terrain relief) can be calculated from the ground range using the `Incidence_Angle_Coefficients` in the metadata and:
+The nominal incidence angle is the angle between a given slant range and the WGS84 ellipsoid.
+This should not be confused with the *local incidence angle*, which  is references to the local terrain.
+It can be calculated from the ground range using the `Incidence_Angle_Coefficients` in the metadata and:

 $$
 \theta(j)=\sum_{k=0}^{p+1} C_k ((j-1)\delta_r)^k,\qquad j=[1...n]